Watchers Council – Infirmary – Moments Later

 Watchers Council – Hallway – Moments Later

 Faith, Norman, Dr. Miller, and Joan moved away from the infirmary.
 All of them were dressed in reappropriated hazmat suits.
 Dr. Miller carried a handful of small boxes and wrapped syringes.

 They reached a stairwell and stopped.

 “Good luck,” Joan said, patting Norman on the shoulder.

-"You too," Norman replied as he pushed opened the stairwell door for Faith.
+“You too,” Norman replied, as he pushed open the stairwell door for Faith.

 Dr. Miller nodded to the pair and continued down the hall with Joan in the direction of the cafeteria.

 Together Faith and Norman descended several flights of stairs, the latter helping the former along the way.